-Standard of practice is still to do a FISH or karyotype to confirm all cases, though, because chromosomes can get weird sometimes.
+Standard of practice is still to do a FISH or karyotype to confirm all cases, though, because chromosomes can act in unexpected ways sometimes.

 Microarrays are DNA tests that are used to measure “copy number” of the chromosomes.
 They screen for duplications or deletions, termed “copy number variations” for all the chromosomes and are typically able to determine how many total copies of a chromosomal region are present.
 Although they give more precise boundaries for the duplicated region than chromosomal studies, they cannot always distinguish int dup(15) and idic(15) chromosomes.
 If the microarray shows a duplication, then chromosomal studies are typically performed as well.

 A chromosome study or “karyotype” is done typically from blood or at an amniocentesis.
 With this study, the chromosomes are counted and the pairs are matched up, the sex chromosomes are identified, and then the banding pattern is examined to look for signs that there could be lost, extra, or rearranged chromosomes.

 This is an example of a chromosome study for a female with an idic(15) chromosome.
 The extra idic(15) chromosome is shown next to the normal pair of chromosome 15s.

 A second test called FISH, which stands for Fluorescence In Situ Hybridization, is used to give more precise information about the DNA included in a duplication.
 This test uses a fluorescent piece of DNA that marks a specific spot on chromosome 15 to determine whether it is found in the duplication and, if so, how many copies there are.
 Interstitial duplications of chromosome 15 can be more difficult to detect on routine chromosomal analysis but are clearly identifiable using a 15q FISH study.